countfuzzball/GRSOAF-RSB-FuzzballTools/README.md

 Known pain points include:

 - channel ordering can vary or be ambiguous
-- some files appear to require shifted payload offsets
-- RSBEditor-generated files may differ slightly from shipped game assets
-- animation records can interact awkwardly with mipmap fields
 - some metadata fields are still guessed rather than fully understood
-- case-sensitive filenames can cause trouble when preparing assets on Linux for Windows games

 Always test rebuilt RSB files in the actual target game.